 Reporting Reactions (FDA form 1932)

 If your dog has a reaction, no matter how mild, be sure it is properly reported.
-To insure accuracy and also that the form is properly filed, you and your vet should complete FDA form 1932 together and you should send it.
+You and your veterinarian should complete FDA form 1932 together and YOU should send it.
 Vets usually rely on staff to make such reports and slipups can occur.

 The Risk Is Real For Prescription Medication Reactions